-As the market continues to favor sellers and baby boomers march toward retirement, it’s no surprise that the nation’s seniors are beginning to sell their homes in larger numbers.
-Last year, the National Association of REALTORS® (NAR) reported that sellers over the age of 52 accounted for 54 percent of the homes sold across the country.
+As the market continues to favor sellers, and baby boomers enter retirement, it’s no surprise that the nation’s seniors are beginning to sell their homes in larger numbers.
+In 2020, the National Association of REALTORS® (NAR) reported that sellers over the age of 55 accounted for more than half of the homes sold across the country.

 Below, we explore five reasons downsizing to a smaller home can be the best plan of action for homeowners holding on to expensive (and expansive) homes they’ve owned for decades.

-Some homeowners will find that by downsizing, they can earn enough to buy a less expensive home in cash and end up mortgage-free in a new abode.
-NAR says this is a very common route for those nearing retirement.
-In 2016, sellers aged 62 to 70 sold their home for a median price of $258,800 and bought for a median price of $279,500.
+Some homeowners find that by downsizing, they can earn enough at closing to buy a less expensive home in cash and end up mortgage-free in a new abode.
+NAR indicates this is a very common route for those nearing retirement.
+In 2020, sellers aged 65 to 73 sold their homes for a median price of $289,000 and bought for a median price of $279,500.
 Keep in mind that in the Twin Cities metro area, the median home price in 2020 was $305,000*.
 Local downsizers may find that the sales prices of the homes they sell or buy are higher than the national averages.)

-While sellers of this age did tend to downsize, it wasn’t their primary reason for selling.
-Instead, 26 percent of sellers aged 62 to 70 report that proximity to family and friends was their number one motivator for selling and moving.
+While sellers of this age do tend to downsize, it isn’t always their primary reason for selling.
+Instead, 28 percent of sellers aged 65 to 73 reported that proximity to family and friends was their number one motivator for selling and moving.
 During this season of life, situate yourself near those who are most important to you.
 And consider these additional top reasons for moving:

-- 21 percent state they are moving due to retirement
+- 14 percent state they are moving due to retirement.

-- 15 percent state their home has become too large
+- 10 percent state their home has become too large.

-Last year, NAR reported that 14 percent of buyers over the age of 50 purchased senior-friendly homes or units in active senior communities.
-In many cases, then, this age group is not only planning for the “now,” they are also planning to remain independent and accommodated for the upcoming years of their lives.
+Last year, NAR reported that 13 percent of buyers over the age of 50 purchased senior-friendly homes or units in planned communities.
+In many cases, this age group is not only planning for the “now,” but they are also planning to remain independent and accommodated for the upcoming years of their lives.

-One-level homes with open floor plans, larger rooms and wider hallways prove to be great not only for entertaining guests, but they also will be wheelchair and senior accessible in the future.
-Read more on how those over 50 are planning their retirement housing.
+One-level homes with open floor plans, larger rooms and wider hallways prove to be great for entertaining guests, and they provide wheelchair and senior accessibility for the future.
+Read more on how those over 50, and their families, are planning for retirement housing.

 Last, and perhaps most importantly, homeowners who downsize are acknowledging that it’s finally their time to choose.
-Among last year’s sellers over the age of 62, more than 32 percent of them had lived in their home for more than 21 years.
-By selling their home, they can regain the flexibility they gave up as they pursued career and family aspirations.
+Among last year’s sellers over the age of 65, more than 35 percent had lived in their homes for more than 21 years.
+By selling their home, they can regain the flexibility they may have given up as they previously pursued career and family aspirations over their preferred property.

-If you’re preparing to downsize, one of our 2,500 local experts can assist you in the sale of your longtime family home.
-Reach out today to learn how today’s market conditions favor sellers and to discuss what comes next for you after you sell your home.
+If you’re preparing to downsize, one of our 2,400 local experts can assist you in the sale of your family home.
+Contact Edina Realty or your agent to learn how today’s market favors sellers and to discuss your plan moving forward after the sale of your house.